Different types of footing are most commonly used in building construction, it can be deep or shallow footing depending upon their depth.

 Types of Combined footings:

-Rectangular footings are provided under two columns where the column is equal at arc load
+Rectangular footings: This footing are provided under two columns where the column is equal load.

-Trapezoidal footings are provided when the two columns are unevenly loaded.
+Trapezoidal footings: This footing are provided when the two columns are unevenly loaded.

-This types of footing are also called strap footing, which is used when a column is near the plot boundary and column footing is not allowed to extend beyond the plot boundary.
+This types of footing are also called strap footing, used when a column is near the plot boundary and column footing is not allowed to extend beyond the plot boundary.

 Grillage foundations are used to convey heavy loads from steel columns to low bearing capacity soils.